What are appropriate beginning math courses for my major?

 All engineering students must take the four quarter Calculus sequence for Science and Engineering Majors, Math 11, 12, 13, and 14.

 Students majoring in these disciplines take the Calculus sequence for Science and Engineering majors.
-At minimum, they take Math 11 and 12.
-Individual programs may also require Math 13 and, perhaps, Math 14 as well.
+At minimum, they take Math 11, 12, and 13.
+Computer Science, Mathematics, and Physics require Math 14 as well.

 Business majors may take either the Business Calculus sequence (Math 30 and 31), or the first two courses in the Science/Engineering Calculus sequence (Math 11 and 12).